 WHY IT IS REGARDED AS A SACRED SITE

 A complex collection of laws and rituals, some of which are closely guarded by clan elders, govern clan practice and behavior at Phiphidi; the site has traditionally been off-limits to all but the Ramunangi.
 Traditional belief holds that the waterfall and pool are inhabited by ancestral water spirits who require offerings of grain and beer, which are made on LanwaDzongolo.
 These powerful spirits receive prayers from the people for rain, health, agricultural abundance and community peace.
 Traditionally, these offerings were made throughout the year, with one primary and complicated annual rite that lasted many days.

 In the 1980s, the Venda Bantustan government decided to develop Phiphidi Waterfall as a tourist destination, building roads and installing public restrooms and picnic areas, surrounded by a perimeter fence.
 This was done with the approval of the local tribal headman, a strong supporter of economic development, who ignored the protests of the Ramunangi.
 Since then, tourists have been permitted to freely wander the site — even the most sacred areas — leaving litter, trampling vegetation, playing loud music and, the Ramunangi say, disturbing the spirits.
-Of particular concern to the Ramunangi is that their sacred site is frequently used, in their words, as a “love nest” and the site is desecrated with condoms.
+Of particular concern to the Ramunangi is that their sacred site is frequently used, in their words, as a “love nest”.

 PROBLEMS DONE BY THIS DEVELOPMENT

 In 2007, LanwaDzongolo, the sacred rock above the waterfall, was completely destroyed to quarry materials for a road leading to a new nearby hospital.
 Construction also damaged the surrounding sacred forest and polluted the river, over which the new road now runs.